smaurice101/readthedocs/docs/source/docker.rst

     **-v /<your local dagsbackup folder>:/dagslocalbackup:z**

-    This ensures that is anything happens to Github you always have a local copy of all
+    This ensures that if anything happens to Github you always have a local copy of all

     of your solution dags.